Generative Models

 - Click Export to keep your enhanced image

-Choose to export locally on your computer or upload for Cloud rendering
+Or, choose to upload for Cloud rendering

 Pre-downscaling